KilledByAPixel/OS13k/README.md

 - zzfx also becomes available after your program loads and can be called directly
 - OS13k.CreateShader(canvas, shaderCode) - Create a shadertoy compatible webgl shader
 - OS13k.RenderShader(canvas, shaderProgram, time=0, frame=0) - Render a shader
-- OS13k.KeyDirection(key) - Get {x, y} position from a key code for WASD and arrow keys
 - OS13k.StripHTML(string) - Removes all HTML tags in a string
 - OS13k.Hash(string) - Returns numeric hash code for a struing
 - OS13k.Popup(html, speak) - Shows a popup with html body and optional speech and sound